-For a SaaS company, using indirect sales (resellers, integrators) is a powerful lever to accelerate its sales and quickly expand its presence on the market.
-However, it is crucial to understand that this approach requires a significant adaptation of the contractual strategy.
-The common mistake would be to use the classic SaaS contract for direct sales as it is.
-Here are the key points that must be adapted to succeed in your indirect sales strategy.
+For a SaaS vendor, indirect sales (resellers, integrators) are a powerful lever to accelerate revenue and rapidly expand market presence.
+However, this approach requires a significant adaptation of the contractual strategy.
+A common mistake is to use a standard direct-sale SaaS contract without modification.
+Here are the key points to address in order to succeed with indirect sales.

 Why adapt your SaaS contract for indirect sales?

-An indirect model involves an external partner (reseller, integrator) marketing your SaaS solution on your behalf.
-This model significantly changes the traditional contractual relationship and imposes specific adjustments.
+An indirect model means that an external partner (reseller, integrator) markets your SaaS solution on your behalf.
+This fundamentally changes the traditional contractual relationship and requires specific adjustments.

-Indeed, a traditional SaaS contract does not take into account the complexity of the indirect model, especially in terms of responsibility, end customer management, and partner remuneration.
+A standard SaaS contract does not account for the complexity of the indirect model, particularly regarding liability, end-customer management, and partner compensation.

 Who signs the contract with the end customer?